 In August 2016, against a backdrop of growing public anger over austerity and massive corruption scandals, Rousseff was impeached for cooking the books to cover up the parlous state of the government’s finances.
 (In truth, the punishment might not have fit the crime; Rousseff was more of a scapegoat for her government’s deep-seated corruption.)

-Into the breach stepped Vice President Michel Temer, a centrist, 76-year-old constitutional lawyer from the Brazilian Democratic Movement Party and longtime member of the Chamber of Deputies, the lower house of the Brazilian approval numbers (currently hovering around 10 percent from having also been implicated in ongoing corruption investigations, Temer has pushed ahead with ambitious economic reforms, seeking to boost growth by scaling back the state’s role in the economy and attracting foreign investment.
+Into the breach stepped Vice President Michel Temer, a centrist, 76-year-old constitutional lawyer from the Brazilian Democratic Movement Party and longtime member of the Chamber of Deputies, the lower house of the Brazilian Congress.
+Despite his own poor approval numbers (currently hovering around 10 percent from having also been implicated in ongoing corruption investigations, Temer has pushed ahead with ambitious economic reforms, seeking to boost growth by scaling back the state’s role in the economy and attracting foreign investment.